British / Italian

-British /Sicilian cellist Max Ruisi has emerged as a charismatic and expressive young artist with an international career built around his love of chamber music.
+British / Italian cellist + director Max Ruisi has emerged as an innovative + expressive artist with an international career built around his love of chamber music.

-After completing his undergraduate degree at the GSMD, Max studied with Rainer Schmidt (Hagen Quartet) at the Basel Hochschule fur Musik and recently completed an Artist Diploma in Chamber Music at the Royal College of Music.
-He has participated in numerous public masterclasses as both a soloist and chamber musician, including working with Alfred Brendel and Eberhard Feltz, and was a student of Ferenc Rados at IMS Prussia Cove with the Ruisi Quartet in 2015.
+After completing his undergraduate degree at the GSMD, Max studied with Rainer Schmidt (Hagen Quartet) at the Basel Hochschule fur Musik and completed an Artist Diploma in Chamber Music at the Royal College of Music.
+He has participated in numerous public masterclasses as both a soloist and chamber musician, including working with Alfred Brendel and Eberhard Feltz, and has been a student of Ferenc Rados + Thomas Adés at IMS Prussia Cove.